 Self discipline with your money:

 Proverbs 22:7 says, The rich rule over the poor, and the borrower is servant to the lender.
 CH Spurgeon said it another way, “Money is the servant of the wise, and the master of fools.”
 Have integrity with your money.
 It’s a very novel way to look at finances in our culture today, but God would have us live within our means and avoid credit.
-By the way Tom Rath and Jim Harter cite a study in their book Well Being that found, when it comes to finances, a sense of well being was not associated with how rich you are, rather a sense of well being is found in those who don’t carry much debt.
+By the way Tom Rath and Jim Harter cite a study in their book Well Being that found, when it comes to finances, a sense of well being is not associated with how rich you are, rather a sense of well being is found in those who carry little or no debt.
 Not surprising at all in the light of scripture.

 Self discipline with your eyes:

 Job said, I made a covenant with my eyes not to look lustfully at a girl.
 (Job 31:1) and David said in Psalm 101:3, I will set before my eyes no vile thing.

 Make a covenant with your eyes.
 Avoid that TV program that you know is wrong for your you.
 Avoid that website that you know is damaging to your mind.
 Ladies, avoid spending time on Amazon, eBay, or craigslist.
 Improve your self discipline with your eyes and your thought life will improve, your self discipline with money will improve, your walk will improve.